AnonymousxiosdeV/iOSDyldIntegrityBypass/README.md

 Gather up the initial 0x4000 bytes from the original binary while your're already looking at it and now we can make a bypass.

+## Dyld versions in iOS versions 11.*  to <12.2
+Dyld versions packaged in iOS between 11 and under 12.2 use a slightly different validation, but the general methedology for mocking the data is the same.

+For these versions, the initial read on the target binary is the first 0x10000 Bytes, and then validates this against the hashes of these pages from the code signature.

+1) Grab first 0x10000 and put them into a uint8_t/Byte Array
+2) Run a quick version to log out the first 8 or so bytes on the 2nd read to identify where the second segment is to start
+3) Grab the 0x10000 bytes at this location and all set
+4) Add some sort of global counter or such to ensure that when it reads you know which array you are memcpy-ing into place.
+5) Your target App runs. :magic:

 ## Crafting your bypass dylib.
 For my example, we know that:
 1) A read of the first 4 pages (0x4000 Bytes) will be performed, and expects original unmodified binary's data.
-Dyld will use this to identify the location
+Dyld will use thiis to identify the location
 2) A read of 1 page (0x1000 Bytes) will be performed, and expects again, original unmodified binary's data

 The basic bypass template is available in the bypassDyld folder of the repo.
 I generalized this into an objectic-c header and .m file so that it could be used with more than a Theos jailed project.